GaloisInc/BESSPIN-Demonstrator/README.md

 3. **Full functionality**
     - boot time: 15-20 min
     - all hacks and features are enabled
-    - uses SSITH technology to protect the infotainment (HARD from LM), and the ECU / critical systems (CHERI from SRI-Cambridge)
+    - uses SSITH technology to protect the Infotainment (HARD from Lockheed Martin), and the ECU / critical systems (CHERI from SRI-Cambridge)
     - all 6 FPGAs running

 <a name="reset-button"></a>